Arsenal shocked by Bournemouth, offering Man City Premier League lifeline

 - list 4 of 4World Athletics postpones Doha Diamond League due to player safety concerns

-Defeat left a labouring Arsenal still with a seemingly commanding nine-point lead over Manchester City, but they have played two games more than City, who could close the gap if they beat Chelsea on Sunday.
+Defeat left a labouring Arsenal still with a seemingly commanding nine-point lead over City but Pep Guardiola’s side have played two games fewer and can close the gap if they beat Chelsea on Sunday.
+Arsenal’s first defeat in nine league games means they have 70 points from 32 games to City’s 61 from 30.
+City also have the incentive of hosting Arsenal next weekend.

 Bournemouth were the better side in the first half and took the lead when Eli Junior Kroupi turned in a deflected cross at the far post in the 17th minute.
+Kroupi has now scored 10 times in the top flight this season – the first teenager to reach that mark in his debut campaign in the Premier League since Robbie Keane for Coventry City in the 1999-2000 season.

+Arsenal’s response was lacklustre, and they looked bereft of attacking spark as the home crowd grew frustrated.

-Arsenal’s response was lacklustre, but they got a helping hand when Bournemouth’s Ryan Christie was adjudged to have blocked a ball into the area with his arm, allowing Viktor Gyokeres to equalise from the spot in the 35th minute.
+Mikel Arteta’s side got a helping hand when Bournemouth’s Ryan Christie was adjudged to have blocked a ball into the area with his arm, allowing Viktor Gyokeres to equalise from the spot in the 35th minute.

 Arsenal huffed and puffed looking for a winner, but it was Bournemouth who provided the twist as they moved into ninth place and in contention for a European qualifying spot.
+Arsenal began the game on a four-match winning run in the Premier League, and had they made it five to move 12 points ahead of City, they would have surely been on the cusp of a first English title since 2004.

+They had not been in league action for almost a month, though, and in that time they had suffered a League Cup final defeat by City and a shock FA Cup quarterfinal exit at the hands of second-tier Southampton.

+A steadying 1-0 victory against Sporting this week in the Champions League quarterfinal first leg should have paved the way for a commanding display against Bournemouth.